A Robot Just Did a Crown Prep in 15 Minutes

 Ali Vatan The world's first fully autonomous AI-driven dental procedure on a human patient just happened.
 My first thought?
 Good Lord, I'm going to be out of a job.

 In July 2024, a company called Perceptive completed the world’s first fully autonomous dental procedure on a human patient.
-It was a crown prep, done entirely by a robot, in about fifteen minutes.
-The same procedure normally takes two hour-long appointments.
+A crown prep, done entirely by a robot, in about fifteen minutes, when the same procedure normally takes two hour-long appointments.
+My first reaction was mild panic about job security, but my second reaction was more considered and I think more interesting.

 How it works